 Royal China Menu

 The food focus is traditional Hong Kong Chinese with the same A La Carte menu in each restaurant.
-However, they do have a number of signature dishes created by the branch Head Chef and these will change quite frequently.
+However, they do have several signature dishes created by the branch Head Chef, and these will change quite frequently.
 The main menu will have around four seasonal changes throughout the year.
 I’ll start with the Dim Sum menu.
 If you haven’t tried this food before, they are little handmade parcels filled with seafood, meat or vegetables and then steamed or fried.
 This cuisine originated from Canton in China and is usually associated with drinking tea.
 The Dim Sum name means snack, refreshment or light pastry.

 Steamed Prawn Dumplings